iflowfor8hours/arcadian-adventure/content/post/2015/2015-09-04-keyboard-microcontroller.markdown

 First, he wired the switches in rows, using diodes.
 ![Detail of rows of switches](/rowsdetail.jpg)

-As you can see from further away, they are wired in serial and don't terminate anywhere yet.
+As you can see from further away, they are wired in serial and do not terminate anywhere yet.
 ![Rows fully wired](/rows.jpg)

 Next, the columns were wired up, also in serial.
 He used insulation to keep the vertical wires from touching the exposed wiring of the diode legs.
 He passed the wiring underneath to keep it neat and easily debuggable if something went wrong.